 Regarding the title choice of this chapter, E L James explains, “In the third book, Christian finally learns to let go and accept what’s coming to him.
 I think he’s freed.
 And seeing the woman he loves with a child is the most healing thing that could ever happen to him.”

 But the tone of Freed, overall, is far from merely a romance of the healing kind.
 Screenwriter Niall Leonard, who returns to this chapter, notes: “Freed opens with a mysterious man visiting the offices of Grey Enterprises.
 We realize quickly that he’s Jack Hyde and up to no good.
 Rather than starting with this idyllic existence that Christian and Ana have, we’re starting with the threat of Jack.
 It becomes clear that everything they do in this movie is constrained by the threat of his revenge.
 From the get-go, our heroes are never safe, happy or utterly content.
 Christian is aware of this and doesn’t tell Ana, thinking he’s protecting her.
 But of course, as a husband and wife, you don’t always protect somebody by keeping secrets.
-Eventually the truth comes out—it becomes another hurdle for them to face together, and another issue in their constant efforts at building trust between them.”
+Eventually, the truth comes out—it becomes another hurdle for them to face together and another issue in their constant efforts at building trust between them.”

-While it may sound fated that the couple will find that fairy-tale ending, Leonard is quick to disagree: “I would think that Erika herself might resist this idea of destiny, because it suggests that no matter what you do, you’re going to end up at a happy place.
+While it may sound fated that the couple will find that fairy-tale ending, Leonard is quick to disagree: “I would think that Erika herself might resist this idea of destiny because it suggests that no matter what you do, you’re going to end up at a happy place.
 In fact, Ana and Christian have to make a big effort—they have to reach beyond themselves, to go way out of their comfort zones—to find each other and create this relationship that saves them.
 ‘Destiny’ makes it sound too easy—it’s a deliberate journey, it’s a struggle and a time of great conflict.
 Hopefully, we won’t have the sense that this was all easy, because it isn’t for the characters.

 “For us, the marriage is the beginning of a new adventure, a new story, a new series of challenges,” the screenwriter continues.
 “It’s not the be-all and end-all.
-Erika was wise to make that her focal point of the start of the third book, because it’s a whole new journey for our characters.”
+Erika was wise to make that her focal point of the start of the third book because it’s a whole new journey for our characters.”

 It was crucial for E L James to start Freed where Christian and Ana have to face up to the realities of what it is like to be married and how, when you marry someone so quickly, things don’t always go according to plan.
 “That puts a bit of a question mark at the beginning,” reflects the author.
 “That, and new threats come into Freed.
 So, we’re finding our beloved couple getting to know each other and finding a way of living with each other.
 As someone who’s been married for a very long time, you do sort of knock the corners off each other, as it were, in a relationship, and that’s what Christian and Ana are beginning to do.”

 E L James’ professional and life partner, Leonard relished that mix of the personal and the circumstantial, but also found it perhaps the most challenging to pen.
 He says: “Exploring their journey within that marriage was a big challenge and, hopefully, we did it right.
 I was helped by the fact that Erika, being a very entertaining writer, put in some great stuff, like car chases and heists and helicopter crashes.
-I took the liberty of moving some incidents about from book two to book three, in order to keep the story moving quickly.
+I took the liberty of moving some incidents from book two to book three, in order to keep the story moving quickly.
 Still, I think that the third was the one that presented the greater challenge.”

-While one might conclude that having the series creator on set as producer would be constraining, director Foley offers that wasn’t the case.
+While one might conclude that having the series creator on set as a producer would be constraining, director Foley offers that wasn’t the case.
 “In her role as a producer, Erika would interject sometimes, but not very often.
 When she would do it, she would do it in the most respectful way, just raising a question, instead of making it feel like she was trying to pressure you to do something.
 Because she was just raising a question, I always was open to thinking about it.
 Sometimes I would agree with her, and sometimes I wouldn’t, but it was very friendly.
 We became good friends, which we still are.”